-Last month, Margaret Atwood’s hotly anticipated sequel to The Handmaid’s Tale, The Testaments, was published, to incredible demand and critical acclaim – including being announced as one of two winners of the 2019 Booker Prize.
+In September Margaret Atwood’s hotly anticipated sequel to The Handmaid’s Tale, The Testaments, was published, to incredible demand and critical acclaim – including being announced as one of two winners of the 2019 Booker Prize.
 We spoke to Fran and Mari, from the Vintage Publicity Team, about what it was like to create a campaign for the biggest book of the year, and what their favourite moments were.

 What was your role, and what did it involve?